openqasm/openqasm/source/language/openpulse.rst

 OpenPulse Grammar
 =================

-OpenQASM allows users to provide the underlying pulse definition for quantum gates see `here <pulses.html>`_.
-This is done within ``defcal`` blocks.
-OpenQASM is can be used with any well defined pulse grammar via the `defcalgrammar "name" VERSION` syntax.
-In this document, we outline one such grammar, OpenPulse.
+OpenQASM allows users to provide the target system's implementation of quantum operations with ``defcal`` `blocks <pulses.rst>`_ .
+Calibration grammars are open to extension for system implementors, in this document, we outline one such grammar, OpenPulse which maybe selected within a supporting compiler through the declaration `defcalgrammar "openpulse" <VERSION>`.

 This grammar is motivated by the original OpenPulse specification, a JSON wire-format for pulse-level quantum programs defined in the paper `Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment <https://arxiv.org/abs/1809.03452>`_.
-The textual format described here has several advantages over the JSON format:
+The textual format described here has several advantages over the original JSON format:

-- It is more readable
-- Absolute time is handled through built-in timekeeping protocols
-- Gates and classical instructions can be mixed in with pulses to create richer calibrations
+- Improved readability
+- Pulse timing is based on instruction ordering and works with programs containing branching control flow
+- Reusable gate calibrations enable more succinct calibration descriptions.
-- Pulse definitions are tied to circuit instructions rather than entire programs
+- Pulse definitions are declared as a calibration for individual circuit instructions attached to physical qubits enabling the microcoding of gate level operations.
-- Richer ability to compose complex pulses via intuitive mathematical operations and a combination of envelopes and oscillators
+- Richer ability to compose complex pulses through natural DSP-like operations.
-- Ease of managing the relationship between pulses
+- Clearly defined relationship between pulses, channels and the phases of compilation to hardware resources.
 - Use of multiple oscillators on a single channel at the same time (see geometric gates--LINK)

+Openpulse provides a flexible programming model that should extend to many quantum control schemes and hardware.
-We aim to provide a flexible model that will cover the most extensive set of future scenarios.
-At the core of the OpenPulse ``defcalgrammar`` are the concepts of ``signals`` and ``channels``.
+At the core of the OpenPulse grammar are the concepts of ``signals`` and ``channels``.
+Many of these concepts are inspired by the signal processing language <Faust `https://faust.grame.fr/`>_.
-``Signals`` define a discrete set of samples (or waveform) which are then played or captured via a a *logical* ``channel`` on the target device.
-A *logical* channel is a software abstraction which allows the programmer to be agnostic to complexities of the device's underlying pulse generation hardware.
-It is the responsibility of the target device's compiler to map these *logical* ``signals`` to *physical* channels on the target hardware.
+``Signals`` define a discrete set of samples (or waveform) which are then played or captured via a a ``channel`` on the target device.
+A channel is a software abstraction which allows the programmer to be agnostic to complexities of the device's underlying pulse generation hardware.
+It is the responsibility of the target device's compiler to map ``signals`` to the applied channels in target hardware.

 **NOTE: We assume we have arrays defined with a [...] symtax and complex[size] types.**